One L: Summary

 One L tells author Scott Turow's experience as a first-year Harvard Law School student.
-The book takes place in Cambridge, Massachusetts where Harvard University is located.
+The book takes place in Cambridge, Massachusetts, where Harvard University is located.
 First years, or One-L's as they are often called, all face similar issues in their initial year of law school.
 Harvard, known for its reputation as one of the best law schools in the country, takes only about 12% of applicants.

-Turow recounts his time there, the professors and classes that helped mold him into the lawyer and writer that he became.
-Each professor has their own very distinct teaching style and demeanor that Turow thoroughly outlines.
-Professor William Zechman with his disorienting hypotheticals, Nicky Morris, the young and progressive civil procedure professor who is well liked among students, and Rudolph Perini, a notorious, brilliant bully in the court and classroom.
+Turow's recounting of his time there includes vivid description of the distinct rhetorical strategies, personalities, and personal peccadilloes possessed by his professors, each of whom made a distinct impression on the author and influenced the course of his career and intellect.
+Professors William Zechman, Nicky Morris, and Rudolph Perini are all standout characters.

 All of the characters, including the professors, were real people, though Turow changed their names and distinguishing characteristics.
 One of the recurrent characters, Rudolph Perini, was identified as Harvard law professor Arthur Miller.